-Out-of-network care: Health care providers or facilities that are not part of an HMO or PPO plan's approved list or network are considered “out of network” (as opposed to being on an approved list or “in network”).
+Out-of-network care: Health care providers or facilities that are not part of an HMO or PPO plan's approved list or network are considered “out of network.”
 Out-of-network care often costs patients more than in-network care and may involve a deductible and require pre-approval for certain services.

 Patient navigator: A person, often a nurse or social worker, who helps guide patients, survivors, families, and caregivers through the health care system.
 Navigators offer numerous services including arranging financial support, transportation, and childcare during treatment; coordinating care among several doctors; and providing emotional support.

 Patient Protection and Affordable Care Act: Often called “health care reform,” this is a 2010 federal law that changed certain rules regarding health insurance coverage in the United States.
-Learn more at www.HealthCare.gov .
+Learn more from the Department of Health and Human Services .

 PPO: Preferred Provider Organization.
 This is a type of private health insurance in which a person has access to a network of approved doctors, called in-network doctors.
 In PPOs, patients typically do not need a referral for specialist care.

 Pre-existing condition: A medical condition that a person already has when enrolling in a new health plan.
-Starting in 2014, under the Affordable Care Act, insurance plans are not allowed to deny coverage or charge extra to individuals with a pre-existing condition.
-Learn more at www.HealthCare.gov .
+Since 2014, insurance plans cannot deny coverage or charge people extra because of a pre-existing condition.
+Learn more from the Department of Health and Human Services .

 Premium: The amount a person or company pays each month to keep insurance coverage.

 Provider: A doctor, health care professional, or health care facility that has been licensed, certified, or accredited as required by state law.